 The perfect dinner starts with using the freshest ingredients, and this eggroll in a bowl Weight Watchers recipe is no different.

-- 1 bag pre-shredded cabbage blend - buying a bag of cabbage mix is quickest but you can slice cabbage if preferred
+- 1 bag pre-shredded cabbage blend with carrots- buying a bag of cabbage mix is quickest but you can slice cabbage if preferred.
+Carrots are optional.

-- fresh ginger - we love to buy the Trader Joes frozen minced ginger cubes
+- fresh ginger - we love to buy the Dorot frozen minced ginger cubes

 - soy sauce or Coconut Aminos - soy is most common but coconut aminos is gluten free and tastes just like soy sauce